-“He speaks Spanish” I replied, looking at my son, indicating I would like to be excused as the middleman.
+He speaks Spanish.
+I replied, looking at my son, indicating I would like to be excused as the middleman.

 I’ve witnessed this many times with my kids when we are out and about.
 At the park, the playground or just out walking.
-Anywhere really and I’m just as amazed each time.
+Anywhere really, and I’m just as amazed each time.

 It makes me think that’s not the case anymore.
 Once we reach and pass a certain age, we seem to have replaced that innocence and openness with distrust and caution.

-Instead, we more or less need to be introduced by a common acquaintance, friend or other social arrangements like work, before its deemed appropriate to even consider asking any question that would indicate an interest in getting closer or just hang out for a few moments.
+Instead, we more or less need to be introduced by a common acquaintance, friend or via other social arrangements like work, before its deemed appropriate to even consider asking any question that would indicate an interest in getting closer or just hang out for a few moments.

-It’s even hard to imagine walking up to a complete stranger on the street and ask the same question “Do you know any tricks?
+It’s even hard to imagine walking up to a complete stranger on the street and ask the same question.
+Do you know any tricks?

 How would they react?
 Hell, how would you react?

 The most likely scenario is a forced polite no, you might be met with the get-out-of-my-face-stare while moving on without any further interaction.

 Let’s instead imagine a world, like that of kids.
-Where you could just walk up to anyone anywhere and go.
-“Hi, I’m Dane.
+Where you could just walk up to anyone anywhere and go. – Hi, I’m Dane.
 That looks like fun, can I join in?